Mani-RajaDev/dwitter-django/dwitter-part1/README.md

 # Dwitter Part 1: User and Profile Models

-In this part of the development process, I set up the Django project, created an app called "dwitter", extended the built-in user model using a OneToOne field, and set up the profile relationship model.
+In this part of the development process, I set up the Django project, created an app called "dwitter", a user model, a profile model that allows users to follow other users.

 ## Steps